Checkmarx/2ms/README.md

 ## Validity Check

-From the help message: `--validate                      Validate the secrets found`.
+From the help message: `--validate    trigger additional validation to check if discovered secrets are active or revoked`.

 The `--validate` flag will check the validity of the secrets found.
 For example, if it is a Github token, it will check if the token is valid by making a request to the Github API.
 We will use the less intrusive method to check the validity of the secret.